 It starts with your thermostat.
-By learning more about its special features and settings, you can tailor the temperature to your needs.
-That means you can have different temperature settings for when you’re home, away or even when you’re asleep.
+By using automatic schedules, you can help the thermostat plan for your preferred temperatures.
+This means establishing various temperature settings for when you’re home, away or even when you’re asleep.

-If you're willing to make these adjustments, you can enjoy comfy temperatures while keeping more money in your pocket.
-Check out our guide on how your thermostat doesn't have to use up all your summer spending money:
+By trying a few of these schedules, you have more time to enjoy pleasant temperatures while keeping more money in your pocket.
+Take a look at a few ways your thermostat doesn't have to use up all your summer spending money:

 While at Home

-Pretty much whenever you're home, you want to enjoy a comfortable temperature.
-That’s why it’s best to set your thermostat lower in the summer while you are in the house to appreciate the cool air.
+Whenever you're at home, you want to enjoy a comfortable temperature.
+For the most part, you probably have your thermostat lower in the summer while you are in the house to appreciate the cool air.

 But the ideal temperature for the summer is actually around 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while still lowering your monthly energy bill.
+With this adjustment, you'll keep cool while still keeping your energy bills low.

-When it comes to setting the temperature for a vacation or other trip away from the house, the majority of homeowners will set the thermostat higher for while they're gone.
+When it comes to setting the temperature for a vacation or other trip away from the house, it’s advantageous to set the thermostat higher for while they're gone.

-Depending on the local climate or your home's location, you can set the thermostat to temperatures as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees after you return.
+For some homes, you can set the temperature as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
 This way, your air conditioning won't have to work constantly to provide cooling for a bunch of empty rooms.

-To enjoy a good night's sleep during the summer, you want a nice cool temperature.
+To enjoy a good night's sleep during the summer, you want your thermostat set at a comfortable temperature.
 A great place to start is between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold at some point overnight.
+This will keep you from getting too hot or too cold when you are trying to get some rest.

-- Smart thermostat installation: Trying a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and personal preferences.
-A smart thermostat manages the temperature if you are home or sleeping, before allowing it to get warmer when no one is home.
-With models like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.
+- Put in a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+They can lower the temperature while you are home or sleeping, before allowing it to get a little warmer when the house is empty.
+With reliable brands like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.

-- Replace current equipment with a newer HVAC system: Upgrading your HVAC system is another great option for long-term energy savings.
-If a system boasts high energy efficiency, your utility bills will be lower because it requires less energy to achieve comfortable temperatures.
+- Update your existing HVAC system: A high-efficiency HVAC system saves money right from the start.
+With greater energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
 Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]

-- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
-By regularly cleaning the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system run more efficiently.
-Increasing efficiency also limits strain on key parts and lowers operational costs, lowering total energy use and eventually the total monthly bill.
+- Schedule annual AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system perform better during day-to-day use..
+Increasing efficiency also limits strain on the unit and lowers operational costs, lowering total energy use and eventually the total monthly bill.

-- Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by improving airflow.
-When filters are old and less effective, an AC unit has to work harder, and the added strain may impact the system’s life span and cause breakdowns.
+- Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by keeping airflow as smooth and consistent as possible.
+When filters become clogged, an AC unit has to work harder, and this greater strain could shorten the system’s life span and cause breakdowns.

-- Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should install at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+- Check your attic insulation: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside over the summer.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should install at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Check your ductwork: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can help with both these issues.
+- Review your ductwork: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances throughout your home.
+Watching for signs of leaks and sealing them can fix both of those problems.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot in the long run.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long term.